ec-europa/ec-nems-platform/readme.md

 to the same location into your subsite project.
 Make sure that this file is executable.

-This script will install the reps platform in your `lib/` directory.
+This script will install the nems platform in your `lib/` directory.